 May not be a bank, insurance company or a Domestic International Sales Corporation (DISC).

-All shareholders must be citizens or residents of the United States.
-Non-resident aliens may not hold shares.
+All shareholders must be citizens or legal residents of the United States.
+Non-resident aliens may not hold shares in an S Corporation.

 The most significant advantages of converting a sole proprietorship or partnership to an S Corporation are limited liability, and possible tax benefits.